-Lavandula angustifolia 🔾 Bulgaria
+Lavandula angustifolia  🛞 Bulgaria

-lavender fields as they are unable to cover in the market. the expenses.
+Farmers are constantly giving up on lavender fields as they are unable to cover the expenses.
 Demand for the oil is low, which has impacted the price.
 Though with production volumes expected to go down next year, the price could rise.
 Currently, after a good crop season, the supply is sufficient in the market.

-▲ EURO 35.00 /kilo
+🖿 EURO 35.00 /kilo